localstack/docs/content/en/aws/elasticsearch/index.md

 You may not want this, and instead use your already running elasticsearch cluster.
 This can also be useful when you want to run a cluster with a custom configuration that localstack does not support.

-To customize the elasticsearch backend, you can your own elasticsearch cluster locally and point localstack to it using the `ES_CUSTOM_BACKEND` environment variable.
+To customize the elasticsearch backend, you can your own elasticsearch cluster locally and point localstack to it using the `OPENSEARCH_CUSTOM_BACKEND` (previously `ES_CUSTOM_BACKEND`) environment variable.
 Note that only a single backend can be configured, meaning that you will get a similar behavior as when you  [re-use a single cluster instance](#re-using-a-single-cluster-instance).

 ### Example

-The following shows a sample docker-compose file that contain a single-noded elasticsearch cluster and a basic localstack setp.
+The following shows a sample docker-compose file that contains a single-noded elasticsearch cluster and a basic localstack setp.

 ```yaml
 version: "3.9"